 Options.
 Options on individual securities or options on indices of securities may be purchased or sold.
 The purchaser of an option risks a total loss of the premium paid for the option if the price of the underlying security does not increase or decrease sufficiently to justify the exercise of such option.
 The seller of an option, on the other hand, will recognise the premium as income if the option expires unrecognised but foregoes any capital appreciation in excess of the exercise price in the case of a call option and may be required to pay a price in excess of current market value in the case of a put option.
-A call option for a particular security gives the purchaser of the option the right to buy, and a writer the obligation to sell, the underlying security at the stated exercise price at any time prior to the expiration under the option contract.
-A put option for a particular security to sell, and the writer the option to buy, the security at the stated exercise price at any time prior to the expiration date of the option, regardless of the market price of the security at the stated exercise of sell, and the writer the option to buy, the security at the stated exercise price at any time prior to the security at the stated exercise price at any time prior to the security at the stated exercise price at any time prior to buy, the security at the stated exercise price at any time prior to buy, the security at the stated exercise price at any time prior to the expiration date of the option, regardless of the market price of the security.
+A call option for a particular security gives the purchaser of the option the right to buy, and a writer the obligation to sell, the underlying security at the stated exercise price at any time prior to the expiration of the option, regardless of the market price of the security.
+The premium paid to the writer is in consideration for undertaking the obligation under the option contract.
+A put option for a particular security gives the purchaser the right to sell, and the writer the option to buy, the security at the stated exercise price at any time prior to the expiration date of the option, regardless of the market price of the security.